Kobiton raises a $5.2M Series A round for its mobile testing platform – TechCrunch

 Current customers include Cap Gemini, Frontier Airlines, GreenSky, Office Depot and Q2.

 One thing that sets Kobiton apart from other on-device testing services like Microsoft’s App Center Test Cloud, the AWS Device Farm and Google’s Firebase Test Lab is that it offers a cloud-based lab but also allows you to test set up your own private and local labs as needed.
-In total, Kobiton supports over 350 devices and, of course, provides detailed logs for all tests, including full video, screenshots, system metrics and more.
+In total, Kobiton supports more than 350 devices and, of course, provides detailed logs for all tests, including full video, screenshots, system metrics and more.

-Lee argues that until now, it too a lot of developer-level expertise to write the test scrips necessary to run automated tests.
+Lee argues that until now, it took a lot of developer-level expertise to write the test scrips necessary to run automated tests.
 The Appium project has made this easier, but it’s not a trivial undertaking to set up tests with it either.
 He also argues that automated test scripts tend to be brittle.
 “They break when the underlying App changes, and worse, tend to break for the same App being tested on different device types,” he said.

-Kobiton allows developers to create tests without having to write scripts by using tis “record and playback” feature.
+Kobiton allows developers to create tests without having to write scripts by using its “record and playback” feature.
 This still creates regular Appium code in the background, but developers don’t have to interact with it.
 Because that code is there, though, the company can then work its magic and add an abstraction layer (“Appium Anywhere”) that allows those tests to run on any device.

 “What that means is that your test script will run the same on every device without requiring changes to your test script,” explains Lee.
-“Combined, these technologies will allow organizations to adopt mobile automation, at scale, in a cost effective and time efficient manner.”
+“Combined, these technologies will allow organizations to adopt mobile automation, at scale, in a cost-effective and time-efficient manner.”

-Like most companies at this stage, Kobiton plans to use the new funding to expand its sales, marketing customer support and product development efforts.
-On the product side, a lot of that work will go into the “Record and Playback” tools.
+Like most companies at this stage, Kobiton plans to use the new funding to expand its sales, marketing, customer support and product development efforts.
+On the product side, a lot of that work will go into the “record and playback” tools.